💡 Tips

 Trying to locate a defendant, debtor or witness?
 Or maybe you're just doing some background research on someone.

-Depending on what your law office already knows about the subject, and assuming you've run a proprietary database search already (like LexisNexis) and want to confirm or complement some of that info, the following open source intelligence (OSINT) tools may be helpful.
+Depending on what your law office already knows about the subject, and assuming you've run a proprietary database search already (like LexisNexis) and want to confirm or complement some of that info, the following open source intelligence (OSINT) resources may be helpful.

 PUBLIC RECORDS